Most people who live and work with Microsoft products are tied to the past.

 These things aside, Microsoft’s brave new world still has a few rough edges.

-Two things were necessary for me to hit take-off point on the Surface 2.
+Two things were necessary for me to hit the take-off point on the Surface 2.
 First, I swapped the Touch Cover 2 for the Type Cover 2.
 That’s important, my hands were starting to hurt with the first keyboard, things were fine with the second.
 Within minutes I was working at full speed once more.

 The second revaluation was using the Word Web App instead of the bundled version of Microsoft Office 365.
 Your taste may differ.
 It probably does.